gar-r/pp-next/README.md

 ## features

-   * simple and minimalistic, no registration needed
+   * simple and minimalist, no registration needed
    * does not track users
    * file based persistence
    * easy to host